ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ~~~~
 {:#ident title="Incident Identification" artwork-align="center"}

-The network incident management server MUST be capable of identifying
+The Network Incident Management server MUST be capable of identifying
 network incidents.
 Multiple alarms, metrics and other information are
-reported to incident server, and the server must analyze it and find
+reported to Incident Server, and the server must analyze it and find
 out the correlations of them, if the correlation match the network incident
 rules, network incident will be identified, and reported to the client.
 If the network incident is repeated many times, the problem needs to be raised.
-Service impact assessment SHOULD be performed if a network incident is identified,
+Service Impact Assessment SHOULD be performed if a network incident is identified,
 and the content of network incident SHOULD be updated if impacted network
 services are detected.